Protected: Efficacy is Essential for Taking Action

 Activists need to individually and collectively deal with feelings such as loss, grief, frustration, anger and despair.
 We can set up our groups to provide support to each other including emotional support, support for action, and educational support.

-Holly Hammond explores what it takes for people to get active, what leads to people dropping out of activism, and things we should be thoughtful about when engaging new activists.
-This post is a follow on from the ‘Getting Started in Activism’ workshop delivered at the Commonground Festival in 2011.
+What it takes for people to get active, what leads to people dropping out of activism, & what we should think about when engaging new activists.

 The Plan to Thrive Activist Health & Wellbeing Survey asked ‘what motivates you to engage in activism’?
 A summary of the survey revealed 8 commons themes.